acorn-io/acorn-oss-workshop/steps/development_mode.md

 }
 ```

-Once you have modified the Acornfile you can update the application one more time:
+Then run the application in dev mode once again:

 ```
-acorn run -n vote -i .
+acorn dev -n vote
 ```

 We can go one step further and make sure volumes are not used when the app is run in development mode.